natalie-kate/music_to_my_ears/TESTING.md

     * Bottom cancel link took user back to shop page not product detail.
 Fixed href.
   - Form is prefilled with current information
   - File input, shows images that have been selected.
+    * Input field was overflowing,causing horizontal scroll on mobile screen, changed bootstrap classes.
+    * On iphone a mini image view is beside the input field aswell as the image preview I coded.
+This is not on desktop or android phone so left in.
   - Submit Changes button works and changes are reflected in database.
   - Form will not submit without required fields completed
   - Form will not submit where required fields are just whitespace.
+    * I got an error and a success message at the same time.
+Realise in my view the getting files section and success message weren't within the if form.is_valid() block.

 ### Add Product Page
   - Cancel links at top and bottom of page take user back to shop page.